Classical Guitarist, Composer, Arranger, Instructor

 Guido has been invited to participate in numerous festivals around the world including the Boardwalk Music Festival in Virginia, the Festival de Guitares D’Alsace in France, the Festival Internacional de Guitarra in San José, Costa Rica, the Festival de Guitarra de Guanacaste in Liberia, Costa Rica, Guitar Days in Buffalo, NY, the Festival Permanente de Música de Suchitoto in El Salvador and the Indiana Guitar Festival.
 He has also performed and given masterclasses and lecture-recitals at several universities including Marshall University, Universidad de Costa Rica, Tulane University, University of Illinois, Indiana University and Indiana University Purdue in Fort Wayne, IN.

-Guido is currently the guitar lecturer at the University of Illinois School of Music.
-He continues to compose, perform both locally and internationally, and teach some private students at The Upper Bout.
+Guido is currently full time faculty at the University of Illinois School of Music in Urbana-Champaign where he directs the guitar studio.
+He continues to compose and to perform both locally and internationally.

 Estudio Simple # 6 by Leo Brouwer